The Nest

 Starting from January 1, 2024, owners and sellers of exclusive properties must directly offer compensation to the broker representing the buyer.
 Listing brokers cannot make these offers on behalf of owners or sellers.
 Additionally, listing brokers will no longer be responsible for paying buy-side compensation.

-The seller or Owner needs to provide a written offer of compensation to the buyer’s broker, which can be accepted, rejected, or negotiated.
+The seller or Owner needs to provide a written offer of compensation to the buyer’s broker, which the buyer’s broker may accept, reject, or negotiate.

 The Universal Co-Brokerage Agreement (UCBA) version of January 2024 has new sample listing agreement compensation clauses that make it easier for the seller or Owner to convey their offer of compensation to the buyer’s broker.

-So, does this mean that I need to amend my listing agreements that go past January 1, 2024?
+Does this mean I need to amend my listing agreements extending past January 1, 2024?

 If you have current listing agreements that are valid beyond January 1, 2024, you will not need to amend them to convey the seller’s or Owner’s offer of compensation to the buy-side broker.
 These agreements will run their course as usual.